 PaperCut v15.1 or later server installations will ship the PaperCut LPD Service with a wizard style installer.

-The LPD Service listens on port 515 by default, so Administrators will need to ensure that this port is open to requests from clients (check that the port is not blocked by your firewall).
-The installation wizard will also check for previous versions of the Windows LPD Service and disable these to ensure there is no port conflict.
+The LPD Service listens on port 515 by default, so Administrators need to ensure network security services or the print server’s firewall don’t interfere with connections to the port.
+The installation wizard also checks for the Windows LPD Service and disables it to prevent port conflicts.

-Note: The PaperCut LPD Service requires that you share the printer before being able to connect to it via LPR.
-This is different from Microsoft’s implementation, but provides an extra level of control over which queues can be printed to via LPR.
-No permissions need to be set on the queue, so Windows users can still be prevented from connecting to these shares.
+Note: Unlike Microsoft’s implementation, the PaperCut LPD Service requires sharing the printer for clients to be able to connect to it via LPR.
+Through the application’s print queue monitoring and restriction abilities, PaperCut’s implementation provides an extra level of control over print queue sharing over LPR.
+There isn’t a requirement for permission settings on the queue, so Windows users can still be prevented from connecting to these shares.

 Connecting to an LPD Service

 Most operating systems, including Windows, support connecting to an LPD Service via the LPR printing protocol.
-The information you will need is;
+Here is the information you need:

 - The address of the server running the PaperCut LPD Service.

 - The name of the queue.
-Either share name or queue name will work.
+Either the share name or queue name work.

-Note: Some systems won’t allow spaces in queue names, so a share or queue name that does not include spaces will improve likelihood of connection.
+Note: Some systems won’t allow spaces in queue names, so a share or queue name that does not include spaces improves the likelihood of connection.